Vanilla provides a boilerplate to build custom themes. It contains all files necessary for a theme with customizable styles.

 dashed-lower-case naming convention.

-My Pretty Theme with your theme name (keep the double quotes).
+My Custom Theme with your theme name (keep the double quotes).
 This is the name that appears on the dashboard.

 - This tool also has a build step, provided by the Vanilla CLI.
 This step is necessary to generate scripts and stylesheets that run in the browser.